Hydroiodic acid: Reactions

 Like hydrogen halides, hydroiodic acid adds to alkenes to give alkyl iodides.
 It can also be used as a reducing agent, for example in the reduction of aromatic nitro compounds to anilines.

 Cativa process

 The Cativa process is a major end use of hydroiodic acid, which serves as a co-catalyst for the production of acetic acid by the carbonylation of methanol.

 Illicit uses

-Hydroiodic acid is listed as a U.S. Federal DEA List I Chemical, owing to its use as a reducing agent related to the production of methamphetamine from ephedrine or pseudoephedrine (recovered from nasal decongestant pills).
+Hydroiodic acid is listed as a U.S. Federal DEA List I Chemical, as it is used alongside red phosphorus to form a reducing agent used for the production of methamphetamine from over-the-counter ephedrine or pseudoephedrine pills.